-The place was virtually bird-less, but on our way out, we chanced upon this particular joy of birding, a flock of Desert Bighorn Sheep.
-These animals are frequently very reclusive, so we stopped to get some photos and video.
-We were rewarded with some footage recording some behavior that few people get to see.
-The video was taken with a Nikon CoolPix P6000 camera through a Kowa TSN-884 spotting scope.
+The place was virtually bird-less.
+But on our way out, we chanced upon this particular joy of birding, a flock of Desert Bighorn Sheep.
+These animals are very reclusive, so we stopped to get some photos and video.
+We shot some rewarding footage recording behavior that very few people get to see.
+I recorded the video with a Nikon CoolPix P6000 camera through a Kowa TSN-884 spotting scope.

 We used digiscoping so that we could keep our distance and avoid spooking the sheep.
 Through digiscoping, we were able to record Desert Bighorn Sheep doing things that are not often seen.
 Be sure to follow along with the narration in the video.
 We point out such behavior as the ram asserting his dominance and insisting on submission from one of the younger males.